 Attendance of the parties and their lawyers is usually compulsory.
 The conference like a mediation is conducted on a ‘without prejudice’ basis.

 The collaborative law process has parties each engaging a lawyer, who has undertaken collaborative training to assist them in negotiating a settlement.
 At Michael Lynch Family Lawyers, directors Tarah and Amy and senior associate Debra are all collaboratively trained lawyers.
 Settlement negotiations will usually be conducted with the assistance of other jointly engaged experts like accountants, counsellors and psychologists.

 The parties and their lawyers enter into a written agreement that during the process the parties will not litigate or threaten litigation in relation to their dispute.
 If the collaborative process is not followed or the process does not resolve the dispute, the agreement is terminated and the lawyers for both cannot represent the separating couple in any subsequent litigation and the parties are referred to new lawyers.

 Family law arbitration is a process where the matters in dispute are referred to an arbitrator who determines an outcome and makes any awards necessary to finalise the dispute between the parties.
 Both parties must agree to ‘opt in’ to arbitration.

 Parties can refer a matter to arbitration even if court proceedings have been commenced.
 At this time, arbitration is only available for property and financial matters – parenting matters cannot be resolved via arbitration.

 The “award” (decision) made by the arbitrator determines the issues between the parties on a final basis and is legally binding.

-If you need assistance in choosing the best option for your matter, contact our Brisbane office today on (07) 3221 4300 for a fixed-fee, no obligation initial consultation with a family law expert.
+If you need assistance in choosing the best option for your matter, contact our Brisbane family law firm today on (07) 3221 4300 for a fixed-fee, no obligation initial consultation with a family law expert.
 Alternatively, request an appointment online here.